About

 Visit FloQast’s website for more on FloQast’s close management software or to schedule a demo.

-Visit workiva’s website for more on the Workiva cloud reporting platform or to request a demo.
+Visit Workiva’s website for more on the Workiva cloud reporting platform or to request a demo.

 Cohen & Company is not rendering legal, accounting or other professional advice.
 Information contained in this post is considered accurate as of the date of publishing.
-Any action taken based on information in this blog should be taken only after a detailed review of the specific facts, circumstances and current law.
+Any action taken based on information in this blog should be taken only after a detailed review of the specific facts, circumstances and current law with your professional advisers.